Risk-Sensitive Model Predictive Control: Prescient problem

-Here we propose a model predicitive control policy based on the prescient problem~\eqref{e-prec-prob}.
+Here we present RS-MPC, a heuristic policy based on the prescient problem~\eqref{e-prec-prob}.
 To do this, we define how the control input $u_t$ is computed as a function of the current state $x_t$ and time period $t$.
 We will explain how to do this when $t = 0$ below.
 To define the policy for $t = 1,\dots, T-1$, we simply define a new stochastic control problem with initial state $x_t$ and horizon length $T - t$, and then calculate the optimal first control input for this problem.
-This approach is called \emph{shrinking-horizon MPC} and is discussed in detail in \cite[\S 4.2]{skaf2010shrinking}.
+This approach is called \emph{shrinking-horizon control} and is discussed in detail in \cite[\S 4.2]{skaf2010shrinking}.

-\paragraph{Policy definition\pp} Now we discuss how to find the initial input $u_0 = \pi_0(x_{\rm init})$.
+\paragraph{Policy definition\pp} We now define the initial input $u_0 = \pi_0(x_{\rm init})$.
 In the risk-seeking case, we simply solve problem~\eqref{e-prec-prob-risk-seeking}, and use the optimal first control input $u_0$.
-In the risk-averse case, we carry out the following steps: \begin{enumerate} \item Find a maximizer $w^\star$ of $J_{\rm pr}(w) - (1/\gamma) \rho(w)$. \item Solve \eqref{e-prec-prob} using $w = w^\star$, and take $\pi_0(x_{\rm init})$ to be an optimal value of the first control input $u_0$. \end{enumerate} In the risk-averse case, this policy cannot be implemented exactly in practice, because step 1 involves maximizing over a difference of convex functions, which is a computationally hard problem.
+In the risk-averse case, we carry out the following steps: \begin{enumerate} \item Find a maximizer $w^\star$ of $C_{\rm pr}(w) - (1/\gamma) \rho(w)$. \item Solve \eqref{e-prec-prob} using $w = w^\star$, and take $\pi_0(x_{\rm init})$ to be an optimal value of the first control input $u_0$. \end{enumerate} In the risk-averse case, this policy cannot be implemented exactly in practice, because step 1 involves maximizing over a difference of convex functions, which is a computationally hard problem.
 The maximization in step 1 can instead be carried out approximately using the convex--concave procedure, which is detailed in the next section.